kubermatic/machine-controller/cmd/provision/README.md

 # Provisioning

-This command offers all required functionality to provision an host, to join a Kubernetes cluster.
+This command offers all required functionality to provision an host to join a Kubernetes cluster.

 The following operating systems are supported
 - Ubuntu 18.04